 Facebook wants to alter findings because ‘it doesn’t like them’, court told

-Core issue in Facebook’s appeal is whether there is any legal entitlement to appeal a referral to the ECJ
+Key issue in appeal is whether legal entitlement exists to appeal referral to ECJ

 Michael Collins SC, for Data Protection Commissioner Helen Dixon (above), said the Supreme Court should not interfere with the High Court judgment directing a reference to the ECJ over the transfer channels.